Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 "...You really are worried, huh?"

 "...Yeah.
 For a whole fookin’ bunch o’ reasons, too.
-Not just for me an’ the lads, though fookin’ *Christ* that’s a big part of it…" He rubbed the side of his nose distractedly.
+Not just for me an’ the lads, though fookin’ *Christ* that’s a big part of it..."
+He rubbed the side of his nose distractedly.
 "But also thinkin’ bigger than that.
 Life extension?
 Youth in a bottle?
 That’s a big bloody genie to let out, an’ no mistake.
 Folks already get mad enough about income inequality an’ that, what happens when you have *lifespan* inequality?"

 "Hey."
 She poked his nose.
 "We’re both taking some leave.
 We can talk about the worrying stuff any time we like.
 Here and now is relaxing time, okay?"

 He sighed, but nodded.
-"Aye, you have to remind me every bloody time… Sorry."
+"Aye, you have to remind me every bloody time...
+Sorry."

 "It weighs on your mind, I get that.
 But you have to just stop and *enjoy* life sometimes, Owen.
 For your own good.
 Okay?"

 She smiled when he nodded.

 "Good.
 We’d better actually put some clothes on though, I booked us a table.
-Nothing as fancy as those Michelin star places you have over in Folctha, but…"
+Nothing as fancy as those Michelin star places you have over in Folctha, but..."

 "‘Course not!
 This is an American colony!
 I don’t come here for the *haute couture."*